cloudControl/documentation/Guides/PHP/Drupal 7.md

 Now we need to configure the config addon and store the respective environment setting in it.
 So run the following commands to do this:

     // Set the default environment setting
-    cctrlapp cloudcontroldldrupal/default addon.add config.free --APPLICATION_ENV=production
+    cctrlapp cloudcontroldldrupal/default config.add APPLICATION_ENV=production

     // Set the testing environment setting
-    cctrlapp cloudcontroldldrupal/testing addon.add config.free --APPLICATION_ENV=testing
+    cctrlapp cloudcontroldldrupal/testing config.add APPLICATION_ENV=testing

 Now that this is done, we're ready to make some changes to our code to make use of the new configuration.

 ##5.
 Environment Configuration